Learning-based lossless compression of 3D point cloud geometry: Conclusions

 \subsection{Experimental results}

-Table \ref{table:addingblocksize} reports the average rate in bits per occupied voxel (bpov) of the proposed method for 4 partitioning levels, compared with G-PCC v.10~\cite{graziosi2020overview}.
+Table \ref{table:addingblocksize} reports the average rate in bits per occupied voxel (bpov) of the proposed method for 4 partitioning levels, compared with G-PCC v.12~\cite{graziosi2020overview}.
 We also report the results of the recent intra-frame geometry coding method P(PNI) from \cite{garcia2019geometry} (the coding results are available only for some of the tested PCs).
 The results with 5 partitioning levels are identical to 4 partitioning levels and are not shown in the table.
 In all experiments, the total size of signaling bits for the high-level octree and partitioning accounts for less than $2\%$ of the bitstream.
 We observe that our proposed solution at all 4 levels and G-PCC outperform P(PNI) by a large margin.
 VoxelDNN solutions outperform G-PCC on the MVUB and MPEG 8i datasets with the highest average rate saving of $28.4\%$ and $29.9\%$, respectively.
 As partitioning levels increases, the corresponding gain over G-PCC also increases; however, there is only a slight increase with 3 and 4 levels compared to the gain of the lower level.
-This can be explained with Figure \ref{fig:points_on_each_block}, which shows the percentages of total voxels for each partition size in different PCs.
+This can be explained with Figure \ref{fig:points_on_each_block}, which shows the percentage allocation of the encoded points in each partitioning size, for different PCs, after optimal partitioning.
 It can be seen that most voxels are encoded using blocks $64$ and $32$, while very few ones are encoded with blocks of smaller size.
 While adding more partition levels enables to better adapt to point cloud geometry, smaller partitions entail a higher signalization cost.
 This is not often compensated by a bitrate reduction of the sub-blocks, since in the smaller partitions the encoder has access to limited contexts, resulting in less accurate probability estimations.